marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.1.2 IMPORTANT: This version updates the configuratior's data, so it is recommended to backup the database first.
-It also adds the ability to show the configuration image instead of the default product image in the cart and checkout pages.
+* 1.2.0 IMPORTANT: This version updates some of the html markup, which could affect the layout if you used custom CSS.
+Please check the frontend after updating.
+It also adds new features such as themes and inline shortcode!